 As more colleges discover the lack of correlation between standardized test scores and academic success, it’s an increasingly popular trend to make these scores optional on applications.
-We researched and ranked the following schools who don’t require SAT scores, selecting among those with a net price lower than institutions with this admissions practice.
+We researched and ranked the following colleges that don’t require SAT, selecting among those with a net price lower than institutions with this admissions practice.
 Points were awarded based on the presence of: holistic, progressive learning philosophies; diversity in faculty and student body; a wide range of curricula and degree options; multiple forms of financial aid; and any additional details of distinction that add value to an incoming student applying to an SAT test-optional school.
 The 20 colleges profiled here scored the highest among schools with a net price (per College Navigator) of $34,000 USD or less.

 #20 – Loyola University